Spebby/LeetCode-Solutions/readme.md

 own by running `leetgo init` after entering the nix shell.
 Speaking of, I make use of a flake to manage some basic dependencies for the testing environment.
 Not everything I use is present in this flake, but everything you "need" is included.
-Neovim, for exmaple, is not included in the flake as I didn't want to override my configuration from outside the shell while inside the shell.
+Neovim, for example, is not included in the flake as I didn't want to override my configuration from outside the shell while inside the shell.

 To use the shell, simply type `nix develop`